Fr0sT-Brutal/awesome-pascal/README.md

 * [PasDoc](https://sourceforge.net/projects/pasdoc).
 Documentation tool for ObjectPascal (FreePascal and Delphi) source code.
 Documentation is generated from comments found in source code.
 Available output formats are HTML, HtmlHelp, LaTeX, latex2rtf, simplexml.
 More output formats may be added in the future.

+* [WMI Delphi Code Creator](https://github.com/RRUZ/wmi-delphi-code-creator).
+Allows you to generate Object Pascal, Oxygene, C++ and C# code to access the WMI (Windows Management Instrumentation) classes, events and methods.
+Also includes a set of tools to explorer and Query the content of the WMI.

+* [Delphi Preview Handler](https://github.com/RRUZ/delphi-preview-handler).
+Preview handler for Windows Vista ,7 and 8 which allow you read your object pascal, C++ and Assembly code with Syntax highlighting without open in a editor

+* [Delphi Dev.
+Shell Tools](https://github.com/RRUZ/delphi-dev-shell-tools).
+Windows shell extension with useful tasks for Object Pascal Developers (Delphi, Free Pascal).

 ## License